 - Supports population growth with long-term investments in infrastructure development.

-7. Snowy Hydro 2.0: Advancing Renewable Energy Storage
+6. Snowy Hydro 2.0: Advancing Renewable Energy Storage

-Project Location: Southern New South Wales
+- Project Location: Southern New South Wales.

-Visionaries at the Helm: Spearheaded by pioneering energy experts and government leaders
+- Visionaries at the Helm: Spearheaded by pioneering energy experts and government leaders.

-Timeline: Initiated in the late 2010s with completion anticipated by 2027
+- Timeline: Initiated in the late 2010s with completion anticipated by 2028.

-Investment: Estimated at AU$12 billion
+- Investment: Estimated at AU$13 billion.

-Snowy Hydro 2.0, one of NSW infrastructure projects, is critical for Australia’s energy transition.
+Snowy Hydro 2.0, one of NSW capital infrastructure projects, is critical for Australia’s energy transition.
 This initiative supports renewable energy storage alongside other NSW major projects like the Western Sydney Infrastructure Plan.

 It supports Australia’s renewable energy goals and aligns with infrastructure investments like the South Western Highway, which emphasizes sustainable and efficient development.
 Projects such as these highlight Australia's leadership in transformative capital projects and sustainable innovation